blueray32/ai-revit-family-maker/NEXT_STEPS.md

 ## 🎯 What I'm Waiting For

-Currently blocked on: **Building the C# AppBundle**
+Currently focused on: **Validating the deployed 2025 AppBundle**

-**You need to either:**
+If you need to recompile:
-1. ✅ Push to GitHub (recommended) → GitHub Actions will build automatically
-2. OR build on Windows machine locally
-3. OR provide a pre-built AppBundle.zip

-Once you have the `.zip` file, we can immediately proceed with deployment.
+1. Build locally (mac cross-compile or Windows VM)
+2. Zip into `deployment/output/RevitFamilyMaker_2025.zip`
+3. `python deploy_fresh.py` to upload and update alias `1`

 ---